ItalianRetroGuy/Bench-Power-Supply-Barrel-Connectors-Adapter/README.md

 * Exceeding 7A WILL EVENTUALLY damage the DC Socket or heating it up more than it should
 * Exceeding 150W WILL EVENTUALLY damage the Polarity Switch or heating it up more than it should
 * Exceeding 168W WILL EVENTUALLY damage the DC Socket or heating it up more than it should
-* Exceeding ANY OF THESE, MAY cause personal injury, property damage, or fires.
+* Exceeding ANY OF THESE, MAY cause personal injury, property damage, or start fires.

 ##### Should these limits somehow be exceeded
 * The board MIGHT tolerate exceeding Wattage or Amperage ratings, it MIGHT tolerate exceeding 24V, but it will NEVER tolerate exceeding 30V.